Qbandev/awssg/README.md

 ## About

-The script will check the specified security group id in one region and will return the services that use it from this list:
+The script will check the specified security group id in one region and will return the services using it from this list:

 - ec2 instances
 - ec2 network interfaces